drduh/macOS-Security-and-Privacy-Guide/README.md

 # Admin and user accounts

 The first user account created is always an administrator account.
-Administrator accounts belong to the admin group and can use sudo to run commands with elevated privileges, including as root.
-Any program the administrator executes can potentially obtain the same access, making this a security risk.

-Utilities like `sudo` may have vulnerabilities that can be [exploited](https://bogner.sh/2014/03/another-mac-os-x-sudo-password-bypass/) by concurrently-running software.
+Administrator accounts belong to the admin group and can use [sudo](https://en.wikipedia.org/wiki/Sudo) (a command that grants temporary administrator access) to run commands with elevated privileges, up to and including root (full system) control.
+Any program the administrator executes can potentially obtain the same access, and sudo may have vulnerabilities [exploited](https://bogner.sh/2014/03/another-mac-os-x-sudo-password-bypass/) by concurrently-running software.

 It is considered a [best practice](https://help.apple.com/machelp/mac/10.12/index.html#/mh11389) to use a dedicated standard account for regular, every-day work and only use the administrator account for software and system installation, configuration and updates.